 IGP focuses on developing and evaluating dogs of all breeds for traits such as a strong desire to work, courage, intelligence, trainability, a strong bond to the handler, perseverance and protective instincts.
 It also tests for physical traits such as strength, endurance, agility, and scenting ability.

-IGP for Belgian Shepherds in Canada is handled by our partner club, the Canadian Working Belgian Shepherd Association (CWBSA).
+IGP for Belgian Shepherds in Canada is handled by our member club, the Canadian Working Belgian Shepherd Association (CWBSA).

 CWBSA-affiliated local clubs train in the sport of IGP and host trials, per the rules and regulations of the FCI.

 Through these club trials and the yearly all-breed national IGP championship organized by the Canadian Working Dog Federation (CWDF), Canadians BSD trainers get a chance to get selected to represent Canada at the FMBB IGP World Championship and at the FCI All-breed IGP World Championship.

 The Canadian All-breed IGP National Championship is organized yearly on the third weekend of June.

 For more information on the Canadian Working Belgian Shepherd Association, visit http://www.cwbsa.ca

 The goal of IGP is to illuminate the character and ability of a dog through training.
 Breeders can use this insight to determine how and whether to use the dog in producing the next generation of working dogs.

 This working dog sport offers an opportunity for dog owners to train their dog, achieve titles, and compete with each other for recognition of both the handler's ability to train and the dog's ability to perform as required.
 It is a sport enjoyed by persons of varied professions, who join together in a camaraderie born of their common interest in working with their dogs.
 Persons of all ages and conditions of life, even those with significant disabilities, enjoy IGP as a sport.